ASSESSMENTS AND TESTS AVAILABLE

 friends and/or co-workers?

 If you answered NO to more than one of these questions, it is recommended that you take the ESL Placement Test.
 Even if you have been in this country for several years, you will benefit from ESL classes which are offered at many levels.
-Credit from the highest ESL class, English 1A for Foreign Students, is transferable to four–year colleges and universities.
+Credit from the highest ESL class, English 1A (For ESL Students), is transferable to four–year colleges and universities.

 About the ESL Placement Test

 The ESL Placement Test is given in two parts on two separate visits to the Campus.
-First session: Students may drop-in during regular testing hours to complete the computerized portion of the ESL Placement Test.
-(No knowledge of computers is necessary.)
-During this first visit, students also complete a student background survey.
-The first session lasts approximately one hour and a half.
+First session: Students may drop-in during regular testing hours to complete the computerized Reading Skills portion of the ESL Placement Test.
+(No special knowledge of computers is necessary.)
+During this first visit, students also complete a brief ESL Skills Assessment Questionnaire.
+The first session lasts approximately one hour.
 Second Session: The second session is scheduled by appointment only.
 Students have an oral test interview, participate in an information workshop about El Camino College, and receive their placement results.
 This second session usually lasts 1-1/2 to 3 hours, depending upon the number of students present.
-Both sessions must be completed before the student's registration date.
+Both sessions must attended and completed before the student's registration date.

 Please note: ESL courses taken at another institution cannot be used to determine placement into El Camino's ESL Program.